Research & Development Society

 If you’re wondering how R&D companies choose candidates, then this module will help you understand the typical process.
 This module covers…

-• The process you can expect once HR reaches out for an interview.
-Know what HR is attempting to discover and what you should never discuss with HR during the phone call.
+• The process you can expect once a hiring manager reaches out to you for an interview.
+Know what the hiring manager is attempting to discover and what you should NEVER discuss with these managers during the phone call.

 • The unexpected questions a hiring manager may ask you and how you can effectively navigate this scenario.
 This module will explain some queries that may catch you by surprise so you can start preparing now.